sukantoguha/Data-Pirates/README.md

  1)Feature Importance.ipynb
  2)Random forest on whole flight data.ipynb

+ For Airline Airfare analysis, refer to:
+ 1) Airlines.ipynb

- For airline specific model, refer to:
+ For airline specific models, refer to:
  1)Airline specific named notebooks such as Allegiant Air G4.ipynb, American Airlines AA.ipynb, and others.

- For the single model to predict flight delays, refer to:
+ For the single final model to predict flight delays, refer to:
  1)RF Prediction model for all flights.ipynb